RPiOVN/p2pvps-server/README.md

 ## Installation
 Follow the instructions below to generate a ConnextCMS site template and serve your new site template through ConnextCMS.
-It is assumed you are building on server running Ubuntu Linux.
+It is assumed you are building on a server running Ubuntu Linux.

 1. Install [docker-connextcms](https://github.com/skagitpublishing/docker-connextcms).
 The scripts in this repository assume that the `docker-connextcms` repository is cloned in your non-root user home directory, e.g. `~`